Jennifer Lopez, 51, Shows Off Her Unreal Bikini Body As She Hits The Beach With Outstretched Arms

 “The star was a vision of decadence as she returned back to dry lands, carrying a fruity drink with her dazzling shades propped on over her face,” the outlet noted.

-The Daily Mail added that the tropical getaway came after what was a difficult year, noting that Lopez and her fiance, Alex Rodriguez, had planned on getting married in 2020 but had to delay their plans due to the pandemic.
+The Daily Mail added that the tropical getaway came after what was a difficult year, noting that Lopez and her fiancé, Alex Rodriguez, had planned on getting married in 2020 but had to delay their plans due to the pandemic.
 The pair have still found a way to make the most of their year together, spending time at their home and even adding a new member to their blended family — a puppy that they adopted in June.

-The pictures showing Lopez rocking her red bikini came after the star shared some other glimpses from the trip.
-As The Inquisitr reported, she took to Instagram to share another shot of herself wearing a revealing one-piece green swimsuit as she posed on a paddleboard.
-The picture was a viral hit with her more than 138 million followers, racking up more than 3.3 million likes and attracting plenty of gushing compliments for her beach body.
+The pictures of Lopez rocking her red bikini came after the star shared some other glimpses from the trip.
+As The Inquisitr reported, she took to Instagram to upload another shot of herself wearing a revealing one-piece green swimsuit as she posed on a paddleboard.
+The picture was a viral hit with her more than 138 million followers, racking up over 3.3 million likes and attracting plenty of gushing compliments for her beach body.

-Like the recent report from The Daily Mail showing off her red swimsuit, many commenters noted that she seemed to defy age.
+As with the recent report from Daily Mail featuring her in her red swimsuit, many commenters noted that she seemed to defy age.

 “This woman doesn’t look a day older than 21,” one person commented.